rlangoy/ZedBoard-BareMetal-Examples/Hello07/README.txt

 BUILD
 ======

-The hello05.bin file is compiled using make :)
+The hello07 is compiled using make :)

 UPLOAD AND RUNNING USING U-BOOT